Picture yourself here.

 A vibrant community

-Pepperdine’s residential campus is home to approximately 3,200 undergraduate students hand-selected from diverse cultural, socioeconomic, religious, ethnic, geographic, and rigorous academic backgrounds.
-With more than 60 student clubs and organizations; an active student government; Greek life; a strong athletic tradition; more than 150 sponsored on-campus events each year; intramural and club sports; student-led spiritual life activities every day of the week; and theatre and dance productions, there is always an activity to join and an opportunity for you to build lasting friendships.
+Pepperdine’s residential campus is home to approximately 3,300 undergraduate students hand-selected from diverse cultural, socioeconomic, religious, ethnic, geographic, and rigorous academic backgrounds.
+With more than 110 student clubs and organizations, an active student government, Greek life, a strong athletic tradition, more than 1,000 on-campus events each year, intramural and club sports, student-led spiritual life activities every day of the week, and theatre and dance productions, there is always an activity to join and an opportunity for you to build lasting friendships.

 To truly grow as a whole person, you must do so in an environment that fosters and encourages a diversity of thought, culture, and worldviews.
 This fundamental belief at Pepperdine is exemplified through programming by the Intercultural Affairs Office, as well as student-led on-campus clubs such as the Black Student Union, the Asian Student Association, the Latino Student Association, the Armenian Student Association, the Pepperdine International Club, the East Coast Club, the Catholic Student Association, and many others.